Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Useful for repeating similar commands.

-The official documentation recommends: "Please think about this problem thoroughly and in great detail" or "Consider multiple approaches and show your complete reasoning".
+Official documentation recommends: "Please think about this problem thoroughly and in great detail" o "Consider multiple approaches and show your complete reasoning”.

-When Claude enters extended thinking mode you'll see its "reasoning process" in light gray and italics.
+When Claude enters extended thinking mode you will see its "reasoning process" in light gray and italics.

-Use it for complex problems that require real analysis, not for mechanical tasks.
+Use it for complex problems requiring real analysis, not for mechanical tasks.

 Vague prompts generate useless code.
 Specific prompts generate exact solutions.